Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupLnOnAndroid.md

     6. To ensure it's working, check that all sources are present
         - If it doesn't work, make sure AnkiConnect Android `Start Service` is running
-        - Battery saving/optimization is off for AnkiConnect Android, Ankidroid and Kiwi Browser
+        - Battery saving/optimization is off for AnkiConnect Android, Ankidroid and Edge Canary

         ![Yomitan Local Audio Check](../img/yomitan-local-audio-check.gif){height=250 width=500}